orkestron-ai/software-meta-model/b0-product-core/001-product-definition-context.md

 - out-of-scope summary
 - at least one ownership statement
-- stable identifiers for referenced modules or external systems if mentioned
+- stable identifiers for referenced modules or external systems if mentioned at least one boundary rule
+- at least one external system OR explicit statement of isolation

 ---